PHPStan depends on PHPDocs in the analysed and used code. You might encounter a PHPDoc in your

 vendor/ that’s imprecise and causes an error in the analysis of your project that’s a false positive.

 To mitigate this, you can write a stub file with the right PHPDoc.
 It’s like source code, but PHPStan only reads PHPDocs from it.
 So the namespace and class/interface/trait/method/function names must match with the original source you’re describing.
-But method bodies can stay empty, PHPStan is only interested in the PHPDocs.
-Get inspired by the stubs PHPStan itself uses or by the stubs from the phpstan-doctrine extension.
+Method bodies can stay empty, PHPStan is only interested in the PHPDocs.

 What about the analysis of the stub files?